 Complete an application online.

-All private, nonpublic schools must prove accreditation by an accrediting organization on this list or by the state departments of education (only those that accredit nonpublic schools).
+- Private and nonpublic schools: You must prove accreditation by an accrediting organization on this list or by the state departments of education (only those that accredit nonpublic schools).
 Current accreditation verification must accompany this application.

 Step 3: Get Ready to Begin

-The national office will notify you by letter once your chapter is approved, and you’ll receive welcome materials.
-Once your chapter is approved, you will have access to the NJHS Handbook and member-only portions of this website.
+The national office will notify you by letter once your chapter is approved, and you’ll receive your welcome materials.
+You will also have access to the NJHS Handbook and member-only portions of this website.
 These resources will help your chapter to develop:

 - Chapter bylaws, including determining membership criteria and an outline for completing service projects.